 Anne Springs Close Greenway is really the perfect spot for any outdoor adventure you are looking to enjoy.
-It’s family-friendly, with a restaurant, live music events, hiking, horseback riding, historical relevance, paddle sports, and so much more.
-At about 90 minutes from the Upstate, this is the perfect day trip for your family.
+It’s family-friendly, with a restaurant, live music events, hiking, horseback riding, historical relevance, paddle sports, and over 2100 acres to explore.
+At about 90 minutes from the Upstate in Fort Mill, SC, this is the perfect day trip for your family.
 We spent several days in York County and left without getting to do everything on our list!

 Check out the Kidding Around guide to York County, SC for more adventures to be found in this destination, just a few hours from Greenville.